L42i/BIKES/README.md

 FOR COLDPLAY SAMPLE DOWNLOAD HERE AND PUT INTO A FOLDER CALLED STEMS

+CREATE A file called .gitignore in the root directory

+at the top of the file add
+"stems/"

+and save

 CREATE A NEW FOLDER IN THE ROOT DIRECTORY (BIKES) CALLED "stems"

 https://drive.google.com/file/d/1Mg5cEIpklRyML-NEq3iOywnxNZ6Avg0L/view?usp=share_link

 IMPORTANT - IF SCLANG IS NOT FOUND TYPE THIS source ~/.bash_profile (FOR MAC)